victor-ok/Victor-ok/README.md

 ## 🔭 I’m currently working on
-- Building Cloud Native applications with Kubernetes and Docker
+- Building Cloud Native applications with Kubernetes

 ---